Some ingredients gain popularity for treating certain skin issues because they often work. But they may not be for everyone.

-When you’re working on your skin, chances are you’re following the most popular, top-search-result suggestion known for solving your particular skin issue, like a salicylic acid treatment for acne or a vitamin C serum for dullness.
+When you’re working on your skin, chances are you’re following the popular suggestions for solving your particular skin issue, like a salicylic acid treatment for acne or a vitamin C serum for dullness.

 After all, what works for hundreds must work for you… right?
 If only skin transformations were that simple.

-When you’re faced with a skin care product that just isn’t solving your problem — or is actually making your skin worse — it can be not only frustrating but confusing.
+When you’re faced with a skin care solution that just isn’t solving your problem — or is actually making your skin worse — it can be not only frustrating but also confusing.
 The good news is there’s never only one answer.

 Let’s take a look at some of the most popular skin care ingredients, why they might not be working, and alternative ingredients you can try to get your skin issues back under control.